drauger-os-development/mrai/README.md

 `cd mrai`

-`./build.sh
+`./build.sh`

 This will generate a \*.deb file in the parent directory which you can then install.

-Drauger OS users can install it by running `sudo apt install mrai`
+Drauger OS users can install it directly from the repos by running `sudo apt install mrai`

 # Uninstalling
 To uninstall, run: